 Contingent Bequest: gives all or a portion of your estate to the Hemingway Foundation when a named individual beneficiary dies before you.

 The Ernest Hemingway Foundation works with the Oak Park River Forest Community Foundation (www.oprfcommfd.org/) to manage the following sophisticated gift giving programs.
-To discuss a planned gift to the Ernest Hemingway Foundation please contact Allan Baldwin at 708-848-2222 or firstname.lastname@example.org.
+To discuss a planned gift to the Ernest Hemingway Foundation please contact our foundation treasurer at firstname.lastname@example.org.

 Pooled Income Fund – A giving-plan for people who want to receive a life-long income which may grow through the years.
 The gift is combined with other donations so that the principal can be invested as a lump sum for the benefit of each giver and the future good of the Hemingway Foundation.
 The donor can eliminate capital gains taxes on the appreciated assets that are donated.